Manafort released to home confinement amid coronavirus threat: lawyer

 PAUL MANAFORT SENTENCED ON FOREIGN LOBBYING AND WITNESS TAMPERING CHARGES

 "He is on his way home on home confinement.
-He will be with his wife in Va.
+He will be with his wife in [Virginia].
 He is obviously relieved," Manafort attorney Todd Blanche told Fox News on Wednesday.

 In March 2019, Manafort was sentenced to more than seven years in prison after he pleaded guilty to foreign lobbying and witness tampering, as well as tax fraud and conspiracy.